 3. Incentivizing improvement and innovation

 Once retailers have mapped their Scope 3 emissions, they can identify areas where emissions reductions would have the greatest impact.
-Engaging with suppliers offers an opportunity to incentivize them to improve their own carbon performance.
-Retailers can reward suppliers who make significant efforts in reducing their emissions by continuing to procure from them or by offering premium contracts.
+Supplier engagement offers an opportunity to incentivize them to improve their own carbon performance.
+Retailers can reward suppliers who make significant efforts in reducing their Scope 3 emissions by continuing to procure from them or by offering premium contracts.

 For example, a retailer could choose to source more climate-smart products or ingredients from suppliers that demonstrate low emissions or invest in more sustainable practices.
 By engaging suppliers in the emissions reporting process, retailers not only improve the quality of their data but also drive meaningful improvements across their supply chain.